 While most trap bars fall under the same sort of category, there are some slight differences in design that separate them from one another.

 As mentioned before, the inclusion of handles is a standard variation in the trap bar design.
-You might stumble across a trap bar without the front frame bar or one with extra long sleeves (the part where the plate goes on), but otherwise, they are all mostly the same.
+You might stumble across a trap bar without the front frame bar or one with extra long sleeves (the part where the plate goes on and where you fit your barbell end caps), but otherwise, they are all mostly the same.

 The only exception to this standard is the extra-large trap bar, which I will go into more detail soon enough.